 Insert the bootable USB stick into the target computer that needs to be reset.
 Power on the machine and enter into its BIOS system.
 Choose to boot from the bootable USB drive and boot the computer up.
 When the PC starts up, the built-in MiniTool Partition Wizard should open by itself.
 Otherwise, you can manually launch it.
 Then, you can begin to deal with the “Additional free space is needed on the drive where Windows is installed” error.

 Step 1.
 In the main UI of the partition program, click on the system disk C to make it active.
 Then, select Extend Partition under Change Partition section in the left panel.

 Step 2.
 Select a partition to take free space from for extending target disk C. You should choose a partition that has a large amount of unused disk space.
-Then, you can also specify how much storage space to allow from source partition to destination partition C simply by dragging the block towards left or right.
+Then, you can also specify how much capacity to allocate from source partition to destination partition C simply by dragging the block towards left or right.